jordymeow/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 0.9.85 (2023/02/14) =
+* Fix: Minor issues related to max tokens.
+* Fix: Some issues with forms, now also better layouts, more types, etc.
+* Info: Happy Valentine's Day! 💕 I'll take a few hours off 😊
+* Info: I would like to focus on making everything amazingly perfect for the version 1.0.
+I keep the new features for a bit later, and make sure everything done until now is perfectly crafted and optimized.
+Please share your feedback in the [Support Threads](https://wordpress.org/support/plugin/ai-engine/) and share some love through [a review](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thanks, everyone!

 = 0.9.84 (2023/02/13) =
 * Fix: Compile conversations in order to avoid overwhelming the AI.